 “Because, I don’t want to get killed.”

 “Aren’t you?”
-Tom grinned then handed his brother the keys.
+Tom smirked then handed his brother the keys.

 “Claire,” he finally said, just above a whisper.
 “How have you been?”